solairen/salarycalculator/.github/ISSUE_TEMPLATE/problem_report.md

 A clear and concise description of what the bug is.

 **Version**
-The version of the app that issue has been found
+The version of the app that issue has been found.

 **Reproduction rate**
-Chance from 0% to 100% to reproduce the issue
+Chance from 0% to 100% to reproduce the issue.

 **How to reproduce**